-It’s known for its live music, homemade cakes and tempting selection of Devon and Cornwall real ales.
-The wide sun umbrellas in its garden make it the perfect spot to enjoy an alfresco pub experience in Dartmouth, even on a grey day.
+It’s known for its live music, homemade cakes and a tempting selection of Devon and Cornwall real ales.
+The wide parasols in the garden make it the perfect spot to enjoy an al fresco pub experience in Dartmouth, even on a grey day.

 Find out more about The George & Dragon.